 • VIX (Volatility Index)

-In essence, Leveraged ETFs offer aggressive exposure, but they’re not designed for passive investors or long-term compounding.
-They are tactical tools—best understood through their mechanics and used with clear entry and exit strategies.
+Leveraged ETFs offer aggressive exposure, but they are not designed for passive investors or long-term compounding.
+Think of them as tactical tools, best understood through their mechanics and deployed with clear entry and exit strategies.

 leveraged etfs how they work

 Leveraged ETFs function by using financial engineering to amplify the daily returns of a specific index or asset class.
-The core principle lies in daily rebalancing, which ensures the fund maintains its stated leverage ratio—whether that’s 2x, 3x, or -1x to -3x in the case of inverse leveraged ETFs.
+The core principle lies in daily rebalancing, which ensures the fund maintains its stated leverage ratio, whether that’s 2x, 3x, or anywhere from -1x to -3x in the case of inverse leveraged ETFs.

 • Equity index futures (e.g., S&P 500 futures)